arq5x/bits/README.rst

 ========

-This repository contains the source code for the BITS (Binary Interval Search) algorithm developed by Ryan Layer in the Quinlan laboratory at the University of Virginia.
+This repository contains the source code for the BITS (Binary Interval Search) algorithm developed in the Quinlan laboratory at the University of Virginia.

 Installation